lokumai/smolagents-quickstart-template/docs/mini-courses/2_rag.md

 - Tutorial Maker: Find code parts to explain.
 - Chatbot: Get exact code for questions.

+**Usages and Use Cases**: RAG is great for Q&A on codebases, docs, or any large data.
+Libraries like Haystack and LlamaIndex have ready-to-use RAG with examples.

 ## Mermaid Diagram: RAG in Action